Last Updated: July 16, 2021

 The management and leadership of Pacific Assistance Dogs is wanting to share that we are treating COVID-19 pandemic with seriousness, without unduly restricting the important work PADS is doing.

-As an essential service, Pacific Assistance Dogs is operating on a limited and adapted basis, with many staff off work, working in isolation or from home.
+As an essential service, Pacific Assistance Dogs is operating on an adapted basis, with some staff on reduced hours or working offsite.

 Please note, the following status is subject to change as the situation unfolds (in consultation with Government recommendations):

 PADS is taking the following precautions in order to minimize the spread of illness, and to protect the health and well-being of our staff, volunteers, clients and supporters:

 - increasing the frequency of cleaning of multi-contact surfaces within our facilities;